-A cash flow statement tells you how much cash is entering and leaving your business.
+A cash flow statement tells you how much cash is entering and leaving your business in a given period.
 Along with balance sheets and income statements, it’s one of the three most important financial statements for managing your small business accounting and making sure you have enough cash to keep operating.

 First, let’s take a closer look at what cash flow statements do for your business, and why they’re so important.
 Then, we’ll walk through an example cash flow statement, and show you how to create your own using a template.